Ireland to hold abortion referendum in May

 Irish MPs, nonetheless, have traded barbs in parliament over the issue, and anti-abortion groups have vowed to fiercely protect the 8th amendment.

-Ireland's Union of Students have called on the government to hold the vote in May, saying any later date would potentially "create barriers" and cause a drop in the youth vote, due to exam schedules and summer holidays.
+Ireland's Union of Students had called on the government to hold the vote in May, saying any later date would potentially "create barriers" and cause a drop in the youth vote, due to exam schedules and summer holidays.

 "Millions of our young people have not had the opportunity to vote on this issue, and arguably it affects our future generations more than any others," it said in a statement.